kenswain/BucketList/BucketList.md

 ### Lifestyle

-* Play golf 3 times a week
 * Live debt free
+* Simplify life so that I can move into a Tiny House

 ### Travel